ACDguide/Governance/Governance/create/create-basics.md

 NetCDF attributes are in one of two categories: Machine-readable metadata attributes and human-readable metadata attributes (long names, most global attrs).

-* Machine-readable attributes (e.g., `units`, `standard_name`, `missing_value` and `calendar`) typically describe the data itself, are usually variable-level, and can be automatically interpreted by standard plotting and analysis tools if set according to common [conventions](concepts/conventions.md) and [controlled vocabularies](concepts/controlled-vocab.md).
+* Machine-readable attributes (e.g., `units`, `standard_name`, `missing_value` and `calendar`) typically describe the data itself, are usually variable-level, and can be automatically interpreted by standard plotting and analysis tools if set according to common [conventions](../concepts/conventions.md) and [controlled vocabularies](../concepts/controlled-vocab.md).
 These conventions typically contain suggestions for the attribute key and value using commonly understood terms, and are highly recommended to enable analysis and visualisation with standard software packages.

 * Human-readable attributes (e.g. `title`, `institution`, `license` and `long_name`) are fields that contain free strings and are interpreted by the user.
 Often global-level, these tend to describe the larger context in which the dataset sits, and enable the user to understand where the data came from, how is was generated, and enables both reuse and reproduction.
-These attributes could document the climate model used to generate the data, the project in which the data generation was conducted, the contact information of the dataset creator or manager, or a list of [keywords](tech/keywords) similar to those in a journal publication.
+These attributes could document the climate model used to generate the data, the project in which the data generation was conducted, the contact information of the dataset creator or manager, or a list of [keywords](../tech/keywords.md) similar to those in a journal publication.
 Conventions usually contain suggested keys to use, with the values defined according to your use case.

-For a list of recommended attributes to include and define in most climate datasets, see https://acdguide.github.io/Governance/tech/conventions.html.
+For a list of recommended attributes to include and define in most climate datasets and how to apply them, see the [conventions page in this book](../tech/conventions.md).
 We recommend implementing these metadata fields into your post-processing workflow so that these are automatically applied by your data creation code/script.

 For a more technical description of the netCDF format and metadata, see https://acdguide.github.io/BigData/format_metadata.html.